tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 A default JENKINS installation is deployed under port 80 using the path /svrjenkins.

 Both are accessible from the same IP (application routing is done on the path used).
+Two separate ingress controllers are used as the rewrite requirements are different for Jenkins and NGINX images.

 Running Jenkins
 ---------------